-Continuing discussion from: Enable hubs to use other powerful POS systems while using OFN for online sales
+Continuing discussion from: Enable hubs to use record retail (onsite) sales alongside with their OFN online sales [POS]

 I had a call with Jack from Unicenta.

 Unicenta is a full open source POS used by lots of people worldwide: https://unicenta.com/

 Jack started it when Open Bravo decided to “close” their code.

 His model is that he releases open source two versions behind the current one, so the persons paying a subscription for Unicenta get the latest version, but still the project remains open source.